Dynamic laser ablation loading of a linear Paul trap: Results and discussion

 Accumulation of ions in the ion trap can be realized with several times of switching the voltage of the entrance end cap on and off during the multiple-pulse laser ablation.
-The relative loading efficiencies with the laser pulse energy range from 70 $\upmu$J to 210 $\upmu$J are shown in Fig. 4(a).
-Each trial contains 8 successive ablation laser pulses.
+The relative loading efficiencies with the laser pulse energy range from 70 $\upmu$J to 210 $\upmu$J are shown in Fig. 3(a).
+Each trial contains 8 successive ablation laser pulses with 3-second intervals.
+Due to the frequency locking of the laser and the stabilization of the laser power, the fluctuations in the fluorescence emitted by the ions are small enough to ignore the error bars.
 As the energy of the ablation laser increases, the relative loading efficiencies for the first pulse ablation in each trial increase gradually.

-When the pulse energy of the ablation laser is below 70(10) $\upmu$J, no ion is loaded into the ion trap due to the low peak fluence of the ablation laser.
+When the pulse energy of the ablation laser is below 70(10) $\upmu$J, no ion is loaded into the ion trap due to the low fluence of the ablation laser.
 The ablation threshold for successfully loading ions is then obtained to be 1.4(3) J/cm$^2$ with the ablation laser spot size of 80(10) $\upmu$m, which is consistent with the ablation threshold of metal targets \cite{39}.
 At the low energy range of 70 and 90 $\upmu$J of the ablation laser, the numbers of Ca$^{+}$ ions loaded and accumulated in the ion trap increase with almost equal quantities for each ablation laser pulse.
-After 8 laser pulses, the final CCs are formed as shown in Fig. 4(b) and 4(c) for 70 and 90 $\upmu$J pulse energy, respectively.
+After 8 laser pulses, the final ICCs are formed as shown in Fig. 3(b) and 3(c) for 70 and 90 $\upmu$J pulse energy, respectively.

 When the pulse energy of the ablation laser is 110 $\upmu$J, the majority of ions are accumulated via the first few ablation pulses.
 Although the consequent loadings do not reach saturation, they contribute much less newly accumulated ions.
 This is due to stronger Coulomb repulsion created by the trapped high-density ions preventing further accumulation.
-The final CC is formed as shown in Fig. 4(d).
-The number of ions in the CC is estimated to be 3.89(20) $\times$ 10$^4$.
+The final ICC is formed as shown in Fig. 3(d).
+The number of ions in the ICC is estimated to be 3.89(20) $\times$ 10$^4$.